-- 2. Hold the top of your iPhone near the Sensor until you hear a tone and/or feel a vibration. - 3.
+- 1. Open the App and hold the back of your smartphone near the Sensor.
+If scan sounds are turned on, you will get two separate tones along with the vibrations when your Sensor has been scanned. - 2.
 The My Glucose screen now displays your glucose reading.
 It includes your Current Glucose, a Glucose Trend Arrow indicating which way your glucose is going, and a graph of your current and stored glucose readings.

-Scan Button - Tap when you are ready to scan your Sensor.

-Message - Tap for more information.

-Back - Tap to return to Home screen.

-Current Glucose - Glucose value from your latest scan.

-Add Note - Tap to add notes to the glucose reading.

-Glucose Trend Arrow - Direction your glucose is going.

-Note Symbol - Tap to review notes you've entered.

-Glucose Graph - Graph of your current and stored glucose readings.

-Target Glucose Range - The graph shows your target glucose range.
+- Message Tap for more information. - Back Tap to return to Home screen. - Current Glucose Glucose value from your latest scan. - Add Note Tap to add notes to the glucose reading. - Glucose Trend Arrow Direction your glucose is going. - Note Symbol Tap to review notes you've entered. - Glucose Graph Graph of your current and stored glucose readings. - Target Glucose Range The graph shows your target glucose range.

-- A Sensor can store up to 8 hours of glucose data, so scan it at least once every 8 hours to capture all of your available glucose data. - The graph will scale to 27.8 mmol/L to accommodate glucose readings above
+- A Sensor can store up to 8 hours of glucose data, so scan it at least once every 8 hours to capture all of your available glucose data. - The graph will scale to 27.8 mmol/L to accommodate glucose readings above 21 mmol/L.

-21 mmol/L.

-- The (() symbol may appear, indicating the smartphone's time was changed.
+- The 3 symbol may appear, indicating the smartphone's time was changed.
 Gaps in the graph may result or glucose readings may be hidden. - Your current glucose value determines the background colour on the My Glucose screen:

 Orange - High glucose (above 13.3 mmol/L)

 Yellow - Between the Target Glucose Range and high or low glucose level

 Green - Within the Target Glucose Range

 Red - Low glucose (below 3.9 mmol/L)